Raveenasri-Babu/Passive-Component-Sizing-/README.md

-## Predictive Modeling for Boost Converter Component Sizing
+## Passive Cmponent Sizing for Boost Converter

 Welcome to the **Boost Converter Component Sizing** project!
 This project builds a predictive model that recommends optimal passive component values (Resistance, Inductance, and Capacitance) for DC-DC Boost Converters based on input and output voltages.